Dear reader of ADxS.org, please excuse the disruption.

 in 2012, a meta-analysis of 11 studies with n = 14,112 adults determined a prevalence of around 5% according to DSM IV7

-A study conducted worldwide using the same standardized methods on adults aged 18 to 44 according to the DSM-IV criteria (aimed at children) found an ADHD prevalence of 2.8% and was higher in high (3.6%) and upper middle (3.0%) income countries than in low/lower middle income countries (1.4%).8 We are critical of the design of the study because a pre-selection of subjects was made in a preliminary study.
-We consider it questionable that adult ADHD should be more common than ADHD in children above the threshold, especially as DSM IV was used as a diagnostic tool tailored to ADHD in children and adolescents.
+A study conducted worldwide using the same standardized methods on adults aged 18 to 44 years according to the DSM-IV criteria (aimed at children) found an ADHD prevalence of 2.8% and was higher in high (3.6%) and upper middle (3.0%) income countries than in low/lower middle income countries (1.4%).8 We are critical of the design of the study because a pre-selection of subjects was made in a preliminary study.
+We consider it questionable that adult ADHD should be more common than ADHD in children above the treshold, especially since DSM IV was used as a diagnostic tool tailored to ADHD in children and adolescents.

 Country Prevalence in children (Treshold) Prevalence in children (Subtreshold) Prevalence in adults